Oscar winner and groundbreaking star Sidney Poitier dies

 “I am an artist, man, American, contemporary,” he snapped during a 1967 press conference.
 “I am an awful lot of things, so I wish you would pay me the respect due.”

-Poitier was not as engaged politically as his friend and contemporary Harry Belafonte, leading to occasional conflicts between them.
-But he participated in the 1963 March on Washington and other civil rights events, and as an actor defended himself and risked his career.
-He refused to sign loyalty oaths during the 1950s, when Hollywood was barring suspected Communists, and turned down roles he found offensive.
+Poitier was not as engaged politically as his friend and contemporary Harry Belafonte, but he participated in the 1963 March on Washington and other civil rights events, and as an actor defended himself and risked his career.
+He refused to sign loyalty oaths during the 1950s, when Hollywood was blacklisting suspected Communists, and turned down roles he found offensive.

 “Almost all the job opportunities were reflective of the stereotypical perception of Blacks that had infected the whole consciousness of the country,” he recalled.
 “I came with an inability to do those things.
 It just wasn’t in me.
 I had chosen to use my work as a reflection of my values.”

-Poitier’s films were usually about personal triumphs rather than broad political themes, but the classic Poitier role, from “In the Heat of the Night” to “Guess Who’s Coming to Dinner,” was as a Black man of such decency and composure — Poitier became synonymous with the word “dignified” — that he wins over the whites opposed to him.
+Poitier’s films were usually about personal triumphs rather than broad political themes, but the classic Poitier role, from “The Defiant Ones” to “In the Heat of the Night,” seemed to mirror the drama King played out in real life: A composed Black man — Poitier became synonymous with the word “dignified — who shames the whites opposed to him.

 His screen career faded in the late 1960s as political movements, Black and white, became more radical and movies more explicit.
 He acted less often, gave fewer interviews and began directing, his credits including the Richard Pryor-Gene Wilder farce “Stir Crazy,” “Buck and the Preacher” (co-starring Poitier and Belafonte) and the Bill Cosby comedies “Uptown Saturday Night” and “Let’s Do It Again.”